beehive-lab/TornadoVM/assembly/src/docs/7_FPGA.md

     uk.ac.manchester.tornado.examples.dynamic.DFTDynamic 1024 normal 10
 ```

-### Emulation Mode [on Intel FPGAs]
+### 3. Emulation Mode

 Emulation mode can be used for fast-prototying and ensuring program functional correctness before going through the full JIT process (HLS).

-Before executing the tornado program, the following env variable needs to be exported:
+Before executing the tornado program, the following steps needs to be executed based on the FPGA vendors' toolchain:

+#### A) Emulation of an Intel platform:

+- Set the `CL_CONTEXT_EMULATOR_DEVICE_INTELFPGA` env variable to `1`, so as to enable the execution on the emulated device.
 ```bash
 $ export CL_CONTEXT_EMULATOR_DEVICE_INTELFPGA=1
 ```